open-ish/utility/packages/trycatchfy/README.md

 ### By Wrapping (Suggested)

-First, define your pattern by wrapping `Trycatchfy`
+First, define your pattern by wrapping `Trycatchfy`.
+See it as a config file.
+Do once.

 ```TS
 import { trycatchfy } from './trycatchfy';